sleconf/sleconf-www/2018/CFP.md

 ### Artifact Evaluation

 For the third year SLE will use an evaluation process for assessing the quality of the artifacts on which papers are based to foster the culture of experimental reproducibility.
 Authors of accepted papers are invited to submit artifacts.
-More information will be announced soon.
+For more information, please have a look at the [Artifact Evaluation[(http://www.sleconf.org/2018/ArtifactEvaluation.html) page.

 ### Submission